ianrasmussen05/programming-languages-2021/assignment-2.md

         Assignment2
             LambdaNat0 -- just a copy of my folder LambdaNat0
-            LambdaNat1 -- your work as specified below
+            LambdaNat1 -- your work as specified below LambdaNat2 -- my solution to Part 1 (available from Oct 23)
+            LambdaNat3 -- your solution to Part 2

 Each group submits their answer by sending me a link to the github repository via [email using this link](mailto:akurz@chapman.edu?subject=Assignment%202%20Part%20X) where X is the number of the corresponding part of the assignment.